We can make your web site easier to find, and easier to use.

 They provide an extremely detailed list of factors that might go into a quality score, as well as details of different statistical models that might be generated from gathering information about those different factors.

 A system provides one or more advertisements to users in response to search queries and logs user behavior associated with user selection of the one or more advertisements.
-The system also logs features associated with selected ones of the one or more advertisements, or associated with the search queries.
+The system also logs features associated with selected ones of the one or more advertisements or associated with the search queries.

 The system further uses a statistical model and the logged user behavior to estimate quality scores associated with the selected advertisements and aggregates the estimated quality scores.
-The system predicts the quality of another advertisement using the aggregated quality scores.
+The system predicts the quality of another advertisement using aggregated quality scores.

 Estimating ad quality from observed user behavior